 REQ-NPN-FUN-04 The 3GPP management system shall have the capability to evaluate SLS assurance related to an NPN.

+REQ-NPN-FUN-0x The 3GPP management system shall have the capability to manage NPN-SC and related management data.